BenWiederhake/intermediate-ca-bundle/README.md

 ## TODOs

 * Use it for the thing I'm working on
-* Automate weekly uploads to github pages
+* Automate weekly uploads to GitHub pages
 * Let it run for a while
 * Show it to other people